 NAPO Position: Most law enforcement officials and the public recognize the benefits of putting more police on the street, which is why initiatives to put and maintain more officers in the field to promote community policing and fight crime should be continued.
-As major cities across the country are facing an increase in violent crime and community-police relations are strained, now is not the time to put additional stresses on state and local police forces by leaving them short-handed.
-It is vital that the COPS Hiring Program and the Byrne-JAG Program be adequately funded.
-NAPO will continue to fight for the resources needed to serve communities efficiently and effectively.
+As major cities across the country are facing serious recruitment and retention challenges and violent crime remains high, now is not the time to put additional stress on state and local police forces by leaving them shorthanded.
+It is vital that the COPS Program and the Byrne-JAG Program be adequately funded.